 Families that care for our Puppy Development dogs play an integral part of our program that makes our mission possible!
 These volunteers are responsible for maintaining the dog’s wellness and safety in their home.
 The Puppy Development staff are available to support the health and care of these dogs at all times.

 All interested individuals or families are asked to fill out a Puppy Parent Home application (see above).
 The Canine Development Department will then contact you to set up an in-home interview, as well as discuss the program in detail.

 If both you and Guide Dogs of the Desert are satisfied with the interview process, we will place you on our waiting list until a dog becomes available.

 Over the years, several different breeds of dogs have proven to be most successful as guide dogs.
-These dog breeds include Labrador Retrievers, Standard Poodles, Golden Retrievers, and German Shepherds; and it is these breeds that Guide Dogs of the Desert has chosen for our program.
+These dog breeds include Labrador Retrievers and Standard Poodles; and it is these breeds that Guide Dogs of the Desert has chosen for our program.

 In preparation to go out into the world as a guide dog, the puppies are handled and socialized from the time they are born.
 At between 8-12 weeks old, the puppies receive a checkup before advancing into puppy training and are given to their puppy raisers.
 Once puppies are selected as breeder dogs and they pass all of their examinations, they are ready for breeding and brought into the breeding center, where they receive around-the-clock care.